WELCOME TO THE STRAIGHT SPOUSE NETWORK

 Click for Support

-For interviews or media proposals of any kind: interviews, submissions by authors, writers; proposals from video or film makers, or for finding a qualified Straight Spouse Network Speaker to take part in your event or presentation, contact our Communications Director HERE.
+For media proposals of any kind: interviews, proposals from video or film makers, book submissions for our review; or for finding a qualified Straight Spouse Network Speaker to take part in your event or presentation, contact our Communications Director HERE.
+(For Blog related issues go to top menu, Straight Talk Blog.)